Marco-hub-117/git-versions-stats/README.md

 <details><summary>analyzer.py used to extract source code from Git repository (Click to expand) </summary>
 ------------------------------------------------------------------------------------------------------------

+You need to install [pygit2](https://www.pygit2.org/install.html) package.

+You can simply run `pip install pygit2` to do it

 Here a list of possible command and option for analyzer.py

 The following command show the **help** message: `python3 analyzer.py --help`